H&S Education Advisory Committee

 - to share information about what EAC members and IC faculty are noticing about the professional qualities and skills of teacher candidates and program graduates; and

-- to engage in program improvement that benefits the schools, students, and faculty in which H&S teacher candidates are placed and hired.
+- to engage in program improvement that benefits students and faculty in schools where H&S teacher candidates are placed and hired.

 Members of the H&S EAC are invited to serve a two-year term.